Environmental

 Environmental Negotiations

 Skills — 2 units.
-Students in environmental negotiations will practice identifying the most relevant facts in controversy, and based on the facts, what legal theories are likely to apply, what remedies are available and likely to be sought, and potential defenses.
-Components of the course include exercises relevant to statutory interpretation and agency rulemaking.
-Students will practice analysis of applicable rules, statutes, jury instructions, and case precedent, development of a negotiation framework consistent with the law, ethical duties, and a client's objectives.
+Students in environmental negotiations will develop or deepen their negotiation preparation skills through identifying the most relevant facts in controversy, and based on the facts, what legal theories are likely to apply, what remedies are available and likely to be sought, and potential defenses.
+They will practice negotiation skills including focusing on the problem, identifying the parties’ goals and interests, developing creative options for conflict resolution, and identifying objective standards to anchor their offers and counteroffers.

 Food Innovation Law and Policy Seminar

-Seminar — 1 unit.
+Seminar — 2 units.
 The Food Innovation, Law and Policy Seminar introduces students to the exciting world of new food discoveries and their relationship to food law and policy.
 UC Davis, ranked no. 1 in the world for agriculture, including food science and technology, produces innovative food products and processes through various campus centers.

 Small Farmer Water Justice Clinic